KaroliShp/wsb-stonks/README.md

 - Notice that stocks not always are in capital letters
 - Text can contain links
 - Typically stocks are NN

+## Database

+### Collection posts-data

+Updated on every update cycle and stores processed informaton from each new post that's been fetched.
+Includes:

+* Update timestamp
+* Stock mentions and their frequency
+* Keywords

+### Collection companies

+-

+### Collection stock-frequency-historic

+Contains data for each stock and its historic frequency

+### Collection stock-frequency-top

+Contains data for top stock mentions in the past 24 hrs